-In May of 2019 rain in Kansas and northern Oklahoma sent floodwaters flowing into Keystone Lake and forced an increased release of water from Keystone Dam.
-At the peak of the release about 2.7 times the combined flow of Niagara Falls rushed through the dam, a rate of roughly 275,000 cubic feet per second, and hit the city of Sand Springs, OK.
+In June of 2019, rain in Kansas and northern Oklahoma sent floodwaters flowing into Keystone Lake and forced an increased release of water from Keystone Dam.
+At the peak of the release, about 2.7 times the combined flow of Niagara Falls rushed through the dam, a rate of roughly 275,000 cubic feet per second, and hit the city of Sand Springs, OK.

-After returning home Bill Sommers received an email from one of the families Minuteman had assisted.
-The email expressed the home owner’s sincere gratitude for coming to their aid.
-Their friends had scattered back to their own lives when the water receded but the home owner’s “faith had been restored by complete strangers”.
-Sommers says, “This is what it is all about.
-Minuteman has given me a chance to use my skills to give back.
-I sleep like a baby knowing I do what I can to help others.”
+After returning home, volunteer Bill Sommers received an email from one of the families Minuteman had assisted.
+The email expressed the homeowner's sincere gratitude for coming to their aid.
+Their friends had scattered back to their own lives when the water receded, but the homeowner's faith had been restored by complete strangers.